 Whether you want to work on restoration projects in the field, work with our youth, help out around the office, or offer your knowledge and expertise, Rural Action has a place for you to help.
 Ongoing, short-term, or special event opportunities are generally available.
 Rural Action also provides internship opportunities for high school and college students.
-Contact email@example.com with your interest and availability or for more information on ways you can get involved.
+Fill out our volunteer form with your interest to receive more information on ways you can get involved.

 The interventions AORC employs to work toward regional community development have also grown to include watershed restoration and conservation, environmental education, waste reduction, and recycling, sustainable forestry and agriculture, access to public lands and recreation opportunities, and economic development through small business support and local heritage and resource-based tourism.

 AORC members sample and monitor streams impacted by acid mine drainage, pollution, and nutrient loading.
 They lead lessons in schools, host summer camps, and organize community events to share environmental knowledge and eco-stories.
 Members provide education to property owners and the public about sustainable and profitable land use and improve public lands so more people can access and appreciate their local natural resources.
 Members also identify local assets and implement plans for community growth based on those assets, as exemplified through heritage tourism efforts in communities like Shawnee, McConnelsville, and Somerset.
-The Rural Renewal AmeriCorps VISTA positions at Rural Action and partner sites help to support this same asset-responsive work, building the foundations that mean area nonprofits and agencies can do more for the communities they serve.
+Rural Action’s AmeriCorps VISTA positions build the foundations that mean area nonprofits and agencies can do more for the communities they serve.